eventflow/EventFlow/Documentation/RabbitMQ.rst

 RabbitMQ
 ========

-Enabling EventFlow RabbitMQ_ integration is done by installing the NuGet package ``EventFlow.RabbitMQ`` and add this to your EventFlow setup.
+To setup EventFlow RabbitMQ_ integration, install the NuGet package ``EventFlow.RabbitMQ`` and add this to your EventFlow setup.

 .. code-block:: c#